apache/cloudstack-documentation/source/releasenotes/compat.rst

 and VMware with vSphere.

 -  Ubuntu 16.04 LTS, 18.04, 20.04 LTS with KVM
--  CentOS 7.x, 8.x with KVM
+-  CentOS 7.x, 8.x with KVM (note: CentOS 8 will EOL in Dec 2021)
 -  Red Hat Enterprise Linux 7.x, 8.x with KVM
 -  XenServer versions 7.0, 7.1, 7.2, 7.4, 7.5, 8.0 with latest hotfixes, XCP-ng 7.4, 7.6, 8.0, 8.1